 Easiest (and Cheapest) Way From JFK Airport to Times Square and Manhattan in NYC

 Thinking about the best way to travel from JFK to Times Square or the rest of Manhattan after you land?
-This New York City blog shows you the easiest way to get to Times Square Manhattan from JFK.
+I travel from JFK all the time so I wrote this guide to show you the easiest way to get to Times Square Manhattan from JFK.

 Flying into JFK International Airport to visit New York City?
 JFK is the major airport in New York City and one of the largest airports in the New York City Metro Area (the other two airports are LaGuardia Airport and Newark Liberty International Airport in New Jersey).

-One of the most frequent questions first time visitors to New York City has is how to get from JFK Airport to Manhattan, especially Times Square.
-Even though I don’t really understand why, but many visitors love staying at Times Square, but that’s another story for another blog post.
+One of the most frequent questions I get from first time visitors to New York City is how to get from JFK Airport to Manhattan, especially Times Square.

 There are many different ways to travel to Times Square and Manhattan from JFK, some are very easy (but more expensive) whereas others are cheap but a little more complex.